Edge AI Inference in ISCC Networks: Sensing Accuracy Analysis and Precoding Design: Introduction

 \IEEEPARstart{T}{he} forthcoming sixth-generation (6G) networks aim to support ubiquitous edge-born \textit{Artificial Intelligence} (AI) \cite{li2019edge,8970161,letaief2021edge}, driving innovations in autonomous systems and the metaverse \cite{10445209,zhu2023pushing,10024766,wen2024survey}.
 Supporting these services necessitates a synergistic integration of sensing, communication, and computation, leading to the development of the \textit{Integrated Sensing, Communication, and Computation} (ISCC) framework \cite{zhu2023pushing,10024766,wen2024survey}.
 Within this context, \textit{edge AI} inference is a key enabler \cite{wang2020convergence}, as it deploys pre-trained AI models on edge devices or servers to process real-time sensing data, thereby reducing latency and improving resource utilization and data privacy \cite{li2019edge,8970161,letaief2021edge,10445209,zhu2023pushing,10024766,wen2024survey,wang2020convergence,Meng2024WCM,Zhang2025WCM}.

 Extensive research has been dedicated to optimizing edge AI inference.
 For instance, authors in \cite{lee2023wireless} proposed an adaptive split inference method for edge intelligence, where split points of deep neural networks were selected dynamically.
 Another work \cite{yao2025energy} extended \cite{lee2023wireless} by considering the data collection process.
-Moreover, a joint design of beamforming and time allocation to accelerate edge intelligence was proposed in \cite{zhang2022accelerating}, where classification errors were minimized.
+Moreover, \cite{zhang2022accelerating} proposed a joint design of beamforming and time allocation to accelerate edge intelligence.
 Despite these advancements, these works \cite{lee2023wireless,yao2025energy,zhang2022accelerating} primarily focus on scenarios involving a single edge sensor, which may struggle with limited sensing coverage, narrow sensing view, and high vulnerability to blockage or interference.

-To address these limitations, leveraging distributed sensors has emerged as a promising paradigm to further enhance sensing accuracy and system robustness \cite{wang2025ultra,zhuang2023integrated,yang2025mimo}.
-For example, an ultra-low-latency inference framework for distributed sensors was proposed in \cite{wang2025ultra}, where packet length-aware sensing accuracy was analyzed.
-Moreover, authors in \cite{zhuang2023integrated} proposed a task-oriented ISCC scheme with \textit{Over-the-air Computation} (AirComp), where a fair classification task was formulated and solved.
-To improve ISCC performance, authors in \cite{yang2025mimo} used the multiple-input multiple-output AirComp technique for more efficient information transmission.
+To address these limitations, leveraging distributed sensors has emerged as a promising paradigm to enhance sensing accuracy and robustness, since multi-view observations can effectively overcome limited coverage and signal blockage \cite{wang2025ultra,zhuang2023integrated,yang2025mimo}.
+For example, \cite{wang2025ultra} developed an ultra-low-latency inference framework for distributed sensors with packet length-aware sensing accuracy analysis.
+In multi-sensor edge AI, the server needs to aggregate distributed features for inference, which is a summation operation.
+To this end, \textit{Over-the-air Computation} (AirComp) enables simultaneous transmission and aggregation by exploiting the superposition property of wireless channels.
+Recent works have incorporated AirComp into ISCC systems.
+For example, \cite{zhuang2023integrated} proposed a task-oriented ISCC scheme with AirComp for a fair classification task, and \cite{yang2025mimo} further improved transmission efficiency by utilizing multiple-input multiple-output AirComp.